-This is the new look North Hertfordshire museum blog
+This is the blog for North Hertfordshire Museum

 Our new blog is still partly under construction and be aware that older posts may appear in a basic format.
 Find out more about the museum here.
-The ground floor is currently open to the public Tuesday to Saturday, 10.30 to 4.30; access is through the front door of Hitchin Town Hall.
+The ground floor is currently open to the public from Tuesday to Saturday, 10.30 to 4.30; access is through the front door of Hitchin Town Hall, although when events are taking place in the Town Hall, you may need to enter from the back of the building (the receptionist will tell you how to get there).
 There may be times when the platform lift for wheelchair users is not available, so if you may need to use it, please ring ahead to check on 01462 474554 or email us.